 - for the purposes of transcription, research analysis and reporting

 - to demonstrate and bring to life research findings for internal business uses

 - to update people connected to the research

 How do we collect and use your personal data?

 There are several ways we may collect or have access to personal data.

 - Directly from you as a research participant

 - From a client, whom you have already provided your personal data to, or other third party, database we have access to

 We, like other organisations, have to process personal data lawfully.
 The way we do this is to ensure we meet at least one of the following:

 - We have consent for research purposes, including parental consent for under 16s.
 Details of the personal data we will collect and how it will be used are explained before the research

 - We have established legitimate interests for the collection and use of personal data.
 This would include our internal quality control purposes, consent audits or any activities where it is not practical or possible to get consent

 - We are required by law or public interest to collect or disclose your personal data

 How long do we keep your personal data?

 We will only hold your personal data for as long as there is a legitimate business need or legal requirement to retain it.

 - Personal data we collect and use for research purposes will be held by us for 6 months after the project has finished, unless has been otherwise specified

-- Name and attendance are recorded for a 2-year window for our internal quality control purposes these are held for a 2 year window.
+- Where name and attendance are recorded for our internal quality control purposes these are held for a 2 year window.
 This is held by our research partner, Ayda, (https://www.helloayda.com/).
 This excludes personal data that has originated from a client/third party database

 - Where we have paid the research incentive, we will hold a record of transaction or signature for 7 years, for tax audit purposes